Ireland '23 - Day 8, 9 & 10 - Ring of Kerry II - Portmagee, Kenmare, Killarney & train to Dublin

 Once again it was "mind the gap, and, thank you for riding nor here nor there".

-Back at Heuston Station at 3:30 pm, I relaxed with another NERO coffee.
-Victorian architecture prevailed, and sitting in the station and having coffee for 30 minutes was relaxing.
+Back at Heuston Station at 3:30 pm, I had a NERO coffee in the Victorian station for 30 minutes.

-Around 4 pm, after a cab ride, I checked into Camden Court Hotel, and soon found Doris, Mary & Roger, in the lobby/mezzanine restaurant, having drinks with friends.
+Later after a 10 minute cab ride, I checked into Camden Court Hotel, and soon found Doris, Mary & Roger, in the lobby/mezzanine restaurant, having drinks with friends.
 All were de-compressing from their 10-day bus tour with 120 others, enjoying the first few hours of being 'free birds'.

 Mary & Roger left to attend The Elders last concert, somewhere nearby, while Doris & I had dinner with her friends Sandra & Lee.
 Lee was a good conversationalist, with a scientific background, and we hit it off well, and Doris and Sandra, long-time friends, were equally engaged.